WrongfulForeclosure

 When Your Home Is Heading in The Direction of Foreclosure

-GOMEZ LAW March 21, 2018
+Gomez Law, APC March 21, 2018

-At Gomez & Simone, we want to help you in your court case when you are attempting to stop your home from going into foreclosure.
+At Gomez Law, APC, we want to help you in your court case when you are attempting to stop your home from going into foreclosure.
 We offer you the best defense so that you can make up for your payments and move forward knowing that your home is safe.
 There are many reasons for a pending foreclosure because let’s face it, we’ve all fallen behind on payments in our lives.
 But what happens when you face extenuating circumstances and now you aren’t able to make timely mortgage payments as expected?
 Here are some of the common reasons why this occurs:

 • Loss of a job